-- understand and comply with the practical training requirements of the university and practical training organisations; - understand and make use of the practical training organisation where they will be doing their mini internship, as well as the community context within which it functions: - demonstrate professional-ethical judgement; - deliver as individuals and groups the political sciences and international relations services that they need; - apply the required practical management skills; - compile a research proposal; - master communication skills; - display professional-ethical judgement; - · establish networks and cooperate in team context; - understand the vision, mission and business of a professional society, as well as the role of trade unions and professional associations; - handle applications for vacancies (including the writing of a curriculum vitae) and the employment process; - identify own needs with regard to being integrated into a new community and job milieu; - utilise supervision meaningfully; - function in a new job milieu with the necessary professionalism; - prove the quality of professional equipment during an oral exam; - a coherent and critical understanding of social, political and economic problems and different fields of practice; - deal with unfamiliar concrete and abstract problems and issues using evidencebased and scientific solutions; - present and communicate information about projects during field practice - Assessment criteria: Evidence (in the form of written and, in some cases, oral assignments, practice simulations, professional service delivery during field placements, the design and implementation of programmes/projects, tests and examinations) must show that the learner can: - learn by means of critical reflection and practical field experience. - learn by means of inter-disciplinary exposure. - show insight into the process of moral decision-making - demonstrate willingness to express a point of view according to his or her principles in practice. - apply what they know and study in culturally diverse contexts. - promote the value of open-mindedness, respect and tolerance to self and others. - use various skills such as listening and communication skills, empathy, openmindedness. - illustrate the relationship between the knowledge, skills ass acquired in studying towards the Political Science and International Relations and those of the community at large (local, national and global). - make connections from theoretical knowledge to practical application in the real world. - identify and implement the skills which are highly valued in the workplace.
+- understand and comply with the practical training requirements of the university and practical training organisations; - understand and make use of the practical training organisation where they will be doing their mini internship, as well as the community context within which it functions; - demonstrate professional-ethical judgement; - deliver as individuals and groups the political sciences and international relations services that they need: - apply the required practical management skills; - compile a research proposal; - master communication skills; - display professional-ethical judgement; - · establish networks and cooperate in team context;

+- understand the vision, mission and business of a professional society, as well as the role of trade unions and professional associations; - handle applications for vacancies (including the writing of a curriculum vitae) and the employment process; - identify own needs with regard to being integrated into a new community and job milieu; - utilise supervision meaningfully; - function in a new job milieu with the necessary professionalism; - prove the quality of professional equipment during an oral exam; - a coherent and critical understanding of social, political and economic problems and different fields of practice; - deal with unfamiliar concrete and abstract problems and issues using evidencebased and scientific solutions; - present and communicate information about projects during field practice - Assessment criteria: Evidence (in the form of written and, in some cases, oral assignments, practice simulations, professional service delivery during field placements, the design and implementation of programmes/projects, tests and examinations) must show that the learner can: - learn by means of critical reflection and practical field experience. - learn by means of inter-disciplinary exposure.